Naantali: Tourism and points of interest

 The proximity of both Turku, the region's administrative centre and largest city, and of the archipelago both contribute to the area's popularity with tourists.

 Other points of interest in the city include Moomin World, a theme park on the island of Kailo, and Naantali’s medieval convent stone church.
-The area also includes the official summer residence of the President of Finland, the Kultaranta estate which is located on Luonnonmaa.
+The area also includes the official summer residence of the President of Finland, the Kultaranta estate which is located on the island of Luonnonmaa.

-The archipelago sea boat traffic is handled by S/S Ukkopekka.
+The Archipelago Sea boat traffic is handled by S/S Ukkopekka.
 Old steamship cruise Naantali-Turku-Naantali.

 Naantali hosts an international music festival every June, and the traditional Sleepyhead Day carnival in July.

 Culture

 Every July 27, Naantali celebrates the National Sleepy Head Day (Unikeonpäivä; Sjusovardagen).
-The old tradition is to throw a chosen "sleepy head", an usually Finnish celebrity, in the sea from the city's port at 7 a.m.
+The old tradition is to throw a chosen "sleepy head", usually a Finnish celebrity, in the sea from the city's port at 8 a.m.
 The identity of the sleeper is kept secret until the event.
 People who are chosen have usually done something to the benefit of the city.